longlostsoul/EvoYellow/README.md

 * Mon follow sprites do not match party sprites.
 This isn't really a bug, I just never made that functionality because it was a pain, and follow sprites have different frames from party sprites anyway.
 * Diglett Cave might be green if you go into it from the same route as Viridian Forest, due to a palette over-ride quick fix for day-night.
 * (resolved?)
 The move tutor was buggy for awhile.
 Now it should be just annoying in a very large loop, but not buggy per say.
+* should be resolved: on eevee version (and as far as I could tell, only eevee version) there was a crash due to old man for some reason in Viridian city.

 It builds the following rom: